Take Home Hearing Aids

 Choose Your Hearing Aid Manufacturer

 At Sackville and Alderney Hearing Centres, we are pleased to be able to offer a wide range of hearing aid manufacturers to best suit the individual needs of our patients.
-We specialize in five hearing aid manufacturers.
 The companies we have chosen to work with are the leaders in hearing healthcare worldwide who are continually pushing the boundaries when it comes to technological innovation and healthcare.

 WHY OFFER SO MANY CHOICES?

-The manufacturers we offer are: Widex, Oticon, Bernafon, Phonak, and Signia.
+The manufacturers we offer are: Widex, Oticon, Phonak, and Starkey.

 Do You Need Hearing Aids?